linker3000/microbit-vgmplayer/README.md

 # microbit-vgmplayer
 This code plays BBC micro (SN76489) VGM sound files on a BBC micro:bit - with the help of some external circuitry.
+The code was developed on the MBED platform: https://os.mbed.com/users/linker3000/code/Microbit-VGM/

 This circuit interfaces the micro:bit to the SN76489N Programmable Sound Generator (PSG) using the micro:bit's SPI port and code library: